ibexa/documentation-developer/docs/guide/backup.md

 ### Database consistency check

-This feature checks if the database is consistent with schema that came with currently running eZ Platform distribution.
-The system will suggest the necessary SQL statements to ran in order to bring the database into a consistent state.
+This feature checks if the database is consistent with the schema that came with the current eZ Platform distribution.
+The system will suggest the necessary SQL statements to run in order to bring the database into a consistent state.
 Make sure that the database is backed up and run the suggested SQL statements before upgrading.

 !!! note "eZ Network"